thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 ## Keep WordPress and your plugins updated

 It might seem obvious, but many WordPress sites that I have seen from clients are way behind on WordPress updates.
 On small websites, it's good to have automatic updates activated though on mid to big websites that is not a good idea.
 Updating WordPress and plugins can break some of the features / design of your site and lead to bad UX and loss of revenues for e-commerce websites.
 See [The "a bit" more technical part] for a better way to manage these.

-If this part is too complicated, have at least two websites (test and production), update plugins / WordPress through wp-admin, test.
+- If this part is too complicated, have at least two websites (test and production), update plugins / WordPress through wp-admin, test.
 If everything is ok, back up production (See back up part), update production.

-## Keep PHP updated
+## Keep PHP upgraded and updated

-PHP being a popular programming language, it is heavily targeted.
-Keeping it updated is important to receive security updates.
+PHP being a popular programming language, it is also heavily targeted.
+Keeping it upgraded is important to receive security updates.
 Good host providers give you the possibility to change PHP version in your host settings.
 Make backups (website code + database) before changing the PHP version (See backup section for more info).

 ## Avoid adding too many plugins

 The more plugins you add to your website, the more vulnerabilities come with them (plus website gets slower and harder to maintain).

-Avoid plugins that are not maintained often or seem shady.
-Keep in mind that even very famous plugins get hacked (the more popular, the more interesting to exploit for a hacker).
+- Avoid plugins that are not maintained often or seem shady.
+- Keep in mind that even very famous plugins get hacked (the more popular, the more interesting to exploit for a hacker).
 See [The "a bit" more technical part] for some solutions to avoid this problem.
+- Limit your website to the core features whenever you can.
-Finally, use a trusted marketplace like [WordPress](https://wordpress.org/plugins/) one to download your plugins.
+- Finally, use a trusted marketplace like [WordPress](https://wordpress.org/plugins/) one to download your plugins.

 ## Use https

-Whether you set it up directly on the server (Let's Encrypt or through another certificate authority), automatically with your host or via a WordPress extension.
+Whether you set it up directly on the server (Let's Encrypt or through another certificate authority), automatically with your host or via a WordPress extension, this is a must-have.

 ## Secure WordPress' admin dashboard